 - From the main Visual Studio interface, open the Tools » Add-in Manager dialog.

 - In your project, right-click the top-most node in the Solution Explorer window and select WSE Settings 3.0.

-- Configure the WSE settings for your project—this will add the necessary references and
+- Configure the WSE settings for your project—this will add the

 - [OPTIONAL] If you will be using an authentication mechanism which relies on a UsernameToken, be sure to set up a UsernameToken ProviderSecurity Tokens Managers section of the Security tab of the WSE settings.